 In this day and age, many people and groups are looking to be offended.
 They're even sensitive about what they call "micro-aggressions".
 I say it's time for them to get over themselves and get right with Jesus.

-Charlie Kirk was martyred for warning those captivated by evil.
+Charlie Kirk was martyred for warning those captured by evil.
 The Bible makes it clear that there will be many more martyrs before God wraps things up.
 In Revelation 6:9-11 (NKJV), John wrote

 ...I saw under the altar the souls of those who had been slain for the word of God and for the testimony which they held.